3rd-Eden/koekiemonster/README.md

 - `read` Called when it needs to read all cookies and expects an array to be returned with `key=cookie` strings for each cookie.
-- `write` Called when a cookie needs to be stored, with `key`, `value` and `del` as arguments.
+- `write` Called when a cookie needs to be stored, with `cookie`, and `meta` as arguments.
 Assumes it returns the cookie string once it's stored.
+The `meta` is an object that contains the following properties:
+  - `remove` Boolean indicating if this is a removal request.
+  - `value` Cookie value.
+  - `key` Key of the cookie.
+  - `opts` Original supplied options.

 It's worth noting that if you do not supply `document` as first argument we will attempt to feature detect the existance of `document` and `document.cookie`